dahlia/logtape/README.md

     You can use template literals to log messages with placeholders and values.

- -  *Dead simple sinks*: LogTape provides a simple and flexible way to add sinks.
-You can easily add your own sinks to LogTape.
+ -  *Dead simple sinks*: You can easily add your own sinks to LogTape.

 Currently, LogTape provides only few sinks, but [you can easily add your own sinks.](#sinks)